-- (continued) - The farmer has incentive to sell his harvest in the spot market at \$2.5. - With marking to market, the farmer has transferred \$0.5 per bushel from his futures account to that of the clearinghouse by November (see p.
-494). - When the farmer makes delivery, he is paid the spot price, \$2.5 per bushel. - The farmer has little incentive to default. - The net price remains \$2.5 0.5 = 2 per bushel, the original delivery price.
+- (continued) - With marking to market, the farmer has transferred \$0.5 per bushel from his futures account to that of the clearinghouse by November.a - When the farmer makes delivery, he is paid the spot price, \$2.5 per bushel. - The farmer has little incentive to default. - The net price remains \$2.5 0.5 = 2 per bushel, the original delivery price.